directus-labs/guest-authoring/testimonial-widget/index.md

 ---
-title: 'Build a Testimonial Widget with SvelteKit and Directus'
+title: 'Building a Testimonial Widget with SvelteKit and Directus'
 description: 'In this guide, you will build a Testimonial widget with Directus and SvelteKit.
 You will learn how to query and add data to Directus directly from your SvelteKit app.'
 author:
   name: 'Quadri Sheriff'